Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Empirical Application

-We consider a monthly Euro area data covering the period from January 1999 to December 2021 ($276$ observations) and consisting of four variables: industrial production index (IPI), harmonized consumer price index (HCPI), Brent crude oil price (Europe, OIL), and an interest rate variable (RATE).
+We consider monthly Euro area data covering the period from January 1999 to December 2021 ($276$ observations) and consisting of four variables: industrial production index (IPI), harmonized consumer price index (HCPI), Brent crude oil price (Europe, OIL), and an interest rate variable (RATE).
 Our policy variable is the interest rate variable, which is the Euro overnight index average (EONIA) from January 1999 to October 2008 and the \cite{Wu+Xia:2016} shadow rate from November 2008 to December 2021.
-The \cite{Wu+Xia:2016} shadow rate is a shadow interest rate that is not bounded by the zero-lower-bound and also quantifies unconventional monetary policy measures.\footnote{The IPI, HCPI, and EONIA were obtained from the European Central Bank Statistical Data Warehouse; the Brent crude oil prices were retrieved from the Federal Reserve Bank of St. Louis database; and the \cite{Wu+Xia:2016} shadow rate was obtained from the first author's website.} Overall, our empirical application closely resembles that of \cite{Virolainen2:2021}, who studied asymmetries in the expected effects of monetary policy shocks in the U.S. in a structural GMVAR model \citep{Kalliovirta+Meitz+Saikkonen:2016, Virolainen2:2021}.
+The \cite{Wu+Xia:2016} shadow rate is not bounded by the zero-lower-bound and also quantifies unconventional monetary policy measures.\footnote{The IPI, HCPI, and EONIA were obtained from the European Central Bank Statistical Data Warehouse; the Brent crude oil prices were retrieved from the Federal Reserve Bank of St. Louis database; and the \cite{Wu+Xia:2016} shadow rate was obtained from the first author's website.
+The dataset used is included the CRAN distributed R package gmvarkit \citep{gmvarkit}.}